Yuzhe98/galpy/Possible-galpy-extensions.md

 - [ ] *Better orbit integration: Add interpolation methods for integrators such that the step size can be larger than the requested output time step (right now, the step size is always smaller than the requested output step size, but for sufficiently smooth potentials, the step size can sometimes be increased with intermediate points found through interpolation; see NR).
 - [ ] *Implement the integration of the phase-space volume (using Orbit.integrate_dxdv) for 3D orbits.
 This will require writing the integration routine that uses all of the relevant second derivatives of the potential, both in python and C, and implementing the necessary second deritvatives for a large number of potentials (in python and C).
 - [ ] Add the IAS15 symplectic integrator ([Rein & Spiegel 2015](http://adsabs.harvard.edu/abs/2015MNRAS.446.1424R)); cannot use the rebound version, as that is incompatible GPL'ed code.
+- [ ] Add the Dormand-Prince 853 integrator.

 Action-angle
 -------------